HannaSiddharttha/HannaSiddharttha/README.md

 - ⚡ Fun fact: ...I love cats, snakes and Anime
 -->
+I Study Software and Technology Engineer in Universidad Modelo

+- 🔭 I’m currently working on ... learn much more
+- 🌱 I’m currently learning ... python and more from frontend
+- 💬 Ask me about ...Python, PHP, Laravel, React, Javascript and Web designer
+- 📫 How to reach me: ...siddharttha95@gmail.com
+- 😄 Pronouns: ...Spanish, but i can speak english
+- ⚡ Fun fact: ...I love cats, snakes and Anime

-I Study Software and Technology Engineer in Universidad Modelo I am a final semester engineering student and I have participated in Hackathons, as well as volunteering to make web pages for animal organizations.
+I am a final semester engineering student and I have participated in Hackathons, as well as volunteering to make web pages for animal organizations.

 Sometimes I play with python and create masterpieces like the next picture